Curetopia (CURES) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Curetopia Historical Price

-According to the latest data gathered on Curetopia live price page, the current price of Curetopia is 0.02021785USD.
-The circulating supply of Curetopia(CURES) is 25.38M CURES , giving it a market capitalization of $513.33K.
+According to the latest data gathered on Curetopia live price page, the current price of Curetopia is 0.01665553USD.
+The circulating supply of Curetopia(CURES) is 25.38M CURES , giving it a market capitalization of $422.68K.

 How Does Curetopia (CURES) Price Prediction Module Work?